RuochaoYan/a-string-class/README.md

 Just before the end of the standup meeting, Morris (a performance engineer) raises the topic of how slowly the application is performing.
 "Seriously", he says, "the app is running 5x slower today than it was a month ago".
 "What we need", he continues, "is someone to rewrite our string class to stop all the unnecessary memory allocations and performance problems."

-"Great -- our new intern can build us a new string class this Sprint!", Chloes exclaims, never missing an opportunity.
+"Great -- our new intern can build us a new string class this Sprint!", Chloe exclaims, never missing an opportunity.
 Sade, a UX designer on the team, says, "Hold on, why can't we just use the std::string class provided by the STL?
 Won't that be cheaper than building our own?"
 Morris can barely contain himeself.
 "No!", he chides, "the STL is great in general, but it's way too big, and I just know we can build something smaller and faster!"

 Sadly, no amount of arguing about re-inventing the wheel would stop Morris and Chloe from building their own string class.
 Welcome to Silicon Valley. :)